NEURoboticsClub/Robot-Dog-Old/README.md

 Follow the link below to install docker compose in linux:
 https://docs.docker.com/compose/install/linux/#install-using-the-repository

-2. Python 2.7 installed in PI
+2. Python3 installed in PI
 ## Step 0: Prepare the workspace directory in both machine:
 Copy the cpu directory into your machine (non-PI).
 Copy the pi directory into your PI